Duke turns back Orange 69-65, sets up matchup with Kansas - Philly

 Syracuse is no typical 11, and this was a zone-centric battle of wits between two of the most renowned coaches in the game.

-No lead ever reached double digits, and not until Trent Jr. swished two from the line with 6.3 seconds left was the game sealed for Duke, which is one win away from taking Krzyzewski to his record 13th Final Four.
-He currently shares the record of 12 with John Wooden.
+No lead ever reached double digits, and not until Trent Jr. swished his free throws was the game sealed for Duke, which will try to take Krzyzewski to his 13th Final Four.

-Early in the second half, Krzyzewski did something Wooden never would've dreamed of: He tore off his jacket and threw it to the floor, calling a timeout after Syracuse scored two quick baskets to trim its deficit to three.

-"It set the tone for me," said Coach K, who has two freshmen, Bagley III and Wendell Carter Jr., who will likely be NBA lottery picks later this spring.
-"You could see.
-I coach 'em, so I could see, they were real young.
-They had young looks.
-Thank goodness they got out of it."

 Bagley III scored 13 of his 22 points and had all eight of his rebounds in the second half.
 Seven of those boards were on the offensive end and led to second-chance baskets.